tc39/notes/es7/2016-09/sept-28.md

-BF: To clarify, even in Node, it would return a Promise
+BFS: To clarify, even in Node, it would return a Promise

 DD: Even if Node wants require to be synchronous, asynchronous background loading of modules is useful, e.g. lazily loading things from JSDOM.

 MRS: In Node, we'd probably still do sync I/O and just return a Promise

-BF: Can still use require to _basically_ this.
+BFS: Can still use require to _basically_ this.
 The advantage to load the dep graph in a non-blocking way was explored via `require.async()` (pfft. whoops)

 AWB: I was initially skeptical but like this proposal.
 Good for scripts, including for using built-in modules from scripts.
 Though you may want built-in modules to resolve synchronously.